 1. Get immersed in the lively and exciting downtown scene in Bozeman

 Whether it’s activities or relaxation on your itinerary, you’ll almost certainly find yourself in Bozeman’s downtown area at some point.
 With bars, trendy shops, and lots of fantastic restaurants, the city center of Bozeman is bustling with life.

 A captivating mix of contemporary city meets cowboy charm, its plethora of amenities and attractions cover a couple of blocks of historic brick buildings in the heart of downtown, catering to multiple tastes.
 Parking is typically pretty easy in the surrounding area, making it a great place to park and explore.

-Spend time shopping in the local shops like the Great Rocky Mountain Toy Company, more than 20 art galleries, and tons of clothes shops.
+Spend time shopping in local shops like the Great Rocky Mountain Toy Company, more than 20 art galleries, and tons of clothes shops.
 When you get hungry, take a break at one of the local restaurants like Urban Kitchen.

 There are plenty of things to do in downtown Bozeman if you’re looking for something fun and exciting while visiting this beautiful part of Montana.

 2. Shop for Outdoor Gear

 Bozeman is the perfect low-key destination for lovers of the great outdoors, so you’d best get tooled up for hiking, backpacking, camping, fishing, as well as winter and watersports!

 You’ve got a lot of options when it comes to gear shopping on the main street in Bozeman.
 There are great local outfitters like Montana Mountaineering or Adventure Sports Outfitters.

 There are also plenty of outdoor athletic clubs like Bozeman Trailblazers (for trail running) or the Bozeman Nordic Ski Club if cross-country skiing is more up your alley than running on roads with cars whizzing by at 60 mph.